 Volunteering abroad is a great way to see the world, broaden your horizons, and enrich the lives of those in need along the way.
-Unfortunately, it can also be expensive, and seem infeasible.
-But, there's actually a ton of volunteer abroad scholarships and grants to get you on the road to volunteering overseas.
+Unfortunately, it can also be expensive and seem infeasible.
+But, there are actually a ton of volunteer abroad scholarships and grants available out there for motivated people.
+We've selected some of the best for you to get you on the road to volunteering overseas!

 This list is updated on a rolling basis and we’ve worked hard to make sure that deadlines are accurate and the scholarships listed are true to what each organization offers.
 However, it’s your job to confirm the details and official deadlines through their website, as these things have been known to change throughout the year.